FirelyTeam/firely-docs-firely-server/releasenotes/roadmap.rst

 Q2
 ^^

-* Various performance improvments and adoption of features currently only available for SQL Server on MongoDB
+* Addition of various performance improvements and features to our MongoDB implementation which are currently only available for SQL Server

   * Support for transactions